£0.00

 And now, for all this perennial Martyrdom, Poesy, and even Prophecy, what is it that the Dandy asks in return?

-Solely, we may say, that you would recognize his existence; would admit him to be a living object, or even, failing this, a visual object or thing that will reflect light rays.
+Solely, we may say, that you would recognise his existence; would admit him to be a living object, or even, failing this, a visual object or thing that will reflect light rays.

-In the mid-19th century, amidst the restricted palette of muted colors for men’s clothing, the English dandy dedicated, meticulous attention to the finer details of sartorial refinement (design, cut, and style), including:
+In the mid-19th century, amidst the restricted palette of muted colours for men’s clothing, the English dandy dedicated, meticulous attention to the finer details of sartorial refinement (design, cut, and style), including:

 French Dandyism